wpwoodjr/plex-docker/README.md

 Then set the `image` setting in `conf` to `plex` and start Plex with the `start` script.

 ## Running more than one Plex server
-You can only run one Plex server in either `host` or `bridged` modes on a given host.
-You can run one or more Plex servers in `http-only` mode as long as each one has a unique `port`.
-You can also run one Plex server in either `host` or `bridged` modes, and one or more additional Plex servers in `http-only` mode.
+You can run one Plex server in `host`, `bridged`, or `http-only` modes on a given host.
+You can add additional Plex server(s), but only in `http-only` mode.
+When running more than one, ensure each one has a unique `port`.

-To run another Plex server, make a copy of these files in another directoy and configure the `conf` file for the additional server.
+To run another Plex server, make a copy of these files in another directory and configure the `conf` file for the additional server.
 Give it a different `port`, `containername`, and `servername`.